blendbyte/livewire-honeypot/README.md

 );
 ```

----

-## HoneypotDetected Event
+## Events

-Every spam detection fires a `Blendbyte\LivewireHoneypot\Events\HoneypotDetected` event regardless of which responder is configured.
+Every spam detection fires a `HoneypotDetected` event regardless of which responder is configured.
 Listen to it for custom alerting, rate-limiting, or analytics:

 ```php
 use Blendbyte\LivewireHoneypot\Events\HoneypotDetected;